Septoplasty

 The probe is then placed in the inferior turbinate for 5 10 seconds on each side.

 This procedure is painless.
-The consequences are frequently marked by edema of the mucosa which can cause a worsening of the nasal obstruction, which can last up to 3 weeks.
+The consequences are frequently marked by edema of the mucosa which can cause a worsening of the nasal obstruction, that can last up to 3 weeks.
 It is common to have crusts, which will be removed by washing the nose.

 Consultation